friflo/Friflo.Json.Fliox/Engine/README.md

 So you can still use the `world.Query<Position, Velocity>()` shown in the "Hello World" example.
 Using systems instead have some significant advantages:

-- They enable chaining multiple decoupled system implementations.
+- It enables chaining multiple decoupled system implementations.

 - Systems are organized in `SystemGroup`s.
 Each group already provide a [CommandBuffer](https://github.com/friflo/Friflo.Json.Fliox/wiki/Examples-~-Optimization#commandbuffer).

-- Systems have performance telemetry build-in to optimize those detected as bottleneck.
+- Systems have performance telemetry build-in.
+If enabled systems detected as bottleneck can be optimized.

 - Multiple worlds can be added to a single `SystemRoot` instance.